abhinavfury13/Homework5/README.md

       case AND(o1, true) => o1 <br>
       case AND(o1, o2) => AND(o1, o2) <br>

-//Here if any of the values are false, it evaluates to false, if any argument is true, the value is the evaluation of the 2nd argument and if both are not defined it returns it as it is
+//Here if any of the values are false => it evaluates to false,<br> if any argument is true => the value is the evaluation of the 2nd argument <br> if both are not defined it returns it as it is